 Vine, Twitter, Tumblr, Pinterest and Instagram are smaller but have passionate, targeted and engaged users.
 Social reach is well and alive on the networks.
 To engage your followers, fans and potential customers start using the sites.

 And if the thought of reaming active on the networks seems overwhelming, combine user-generated content from the networks with a single hashtag.
-With a branded hashtag, your campaigns will elicit responses from Vine, Facebook, Instagram, Twitter and Tumblr.
+With a branded hashtag, your campaigns will elicit responses from Vine, Facebook, Instagram, Twitter and Youtube.